• Home

 Rules

-2.Objective: To make the opponent either fall on the ground or step outside the circular boundary.
+3. The goal is to make the opponent fall or step outside the circular boundary.

 Scoring

-The player with the higher score or clean victory wins the bout.
+The player with the higher score, or a clear win through a fall/out result, wins the bout.

 Suitable Age Groups